-Washington Third Party L&I and Personal Injury Claims
+Washington Third Party Claims Lawyers

 While injured employees do not currently have the right to sue employers or co-workers under Workers’ Compensation Law, third parties may still be held accountable for negligence.
-If your work injury was the result of another party’s actions, or if you were hurt at an off-site job location, you may have the right to seek additional benefits through a third party claim.
+If your work injury was the result of another party’s actions, or if you were hurt at an off-site job location, you may have the right to seek additional benefits through a third-party claim.

 What Is A Third Party Claim?

-Who Is Liable In A Third Party Claim?
+Who Is Liable In A Third-Party Claim?

-Third party accident and injury claims may include:
+Third-party accident and injury claims may include:

 - Construction injuries and accidents